Madison Climate Data

 Normal precipitation:

-Records may have occurred on multiple days; the most recent date is listed.
+Records may have occurred in multiple years; the most recent is listed.
 A trace of snow during the summer months indicates hail.

 Climate Normals